H.R. 4016: Department of Defense Appropriations Act, 2026

 Department of Defense Comptroller

-The DoD Comptroller oversees budget execution and appropriations matters relevant to the bill's spending limits and transfer authorities.
+The DoD Comptroller oversees budget execution, relevant to the bill's $8.75 billion in reductions, transfer authority, and year-end spending limits.

 Office of Management and Budget

-Section 8005 requires approval from the Director of the Office of Management and Budget for certain Pentagon transfers.
+Section 8005 requires approval from the Director of the Office of Management and Budget before the Pentagon can transfer the bill's funds.

-Official Navy installation page for Guantanamo Bay, relevant to the bill's restrictions on detainee transfers and closure-related funding.
+Official Navy installation page for Guantanamo Bay, relevant to the bill's bans on transferring detainees into the U.S. or closing the base.

 About Legisletter